Manitsy/github-101-guide/README.md

 **If GitHub claims you don't have access to this repository,** then it's likely that your SSH settings aren't correct in some way.
 Try following the GitHub guide on using [SSH Keys](https://help.github.com/articles/connecting-to-github-with-ssh/) and adding your own to your [GitHub Account](https://github.com/settings/keys).

-### Option 2: Pushing to GitHub Using the GitHub Desktop
+### Option 2: Pushing to GitHub Using GitHub Desktop

 Once you've made any updates to the code in your project, you can use GitHub Desktop to send those changes to GitHub.